RascalSoftware/RAT-Docs/source/tutorial/chapter1.rst

             print(problem.data)

 Each contrast must have a dataset associated with it, whether or not it contains data.
-An empty data object (i.e. containing no data and just a simulation ranges) means RAT will calculate the reflectivity only.
+An empty data object (i.e. containing no data and just a simulation range) means RAT will calculate the reflectivity only.
 When data is present, chi-squared goodness of fit will also be calculated.
 For our problem, we have two datasets and these are passed to the data block ready to be incorporated into contrasts.

 5. Contrasts